Magnetism in Gemstones

 Information about causes of Tourmaline color was resourced from Dr. George Rossman's CalTech web page on Tourmaline spectroscopy, as well as our own analyses using a spectrometer.
 The causes of color in Tourmalines can be complex and subtle, and remain only partially understood by researchers.

 (0.17ct, Inert, SI <0)

 Chrome Tourmaline is a much rarer type of green Tourmaline that can show deep green color.
 It is colored by low concentrations of chromium ions (Cr3+) derived from mixing with the idiochromatic Chromium-Dravite species, and/or vanadium ions (V3+) derived from mixing with the idiochromatic Vanadium-Dravite species.
 Despite the trade name "Chrome" Tourmaline, chemical analyses have shown that vanadium is often the primary cause of color.
-Because of the low concentrations of chromium/vanadium in transparent Chrome Tourmaline, the primary species composition of most gems is Dravite rather than Chromium-Dravite or Vanadium-Dravite.
+Because of the low concentrations of chromium/vanadium in transparent Chrome Tourmaline, the primary species composition of most gems is Dravite (or more rarely Uvite) rather than Chromium-Dravite or Vanadium-Dravite.
 "Chrome" Tourmalines are mostly diamagnetic, but some are faintly attracted to a magnet.